Nilesh Narayan Rane

 Nilesh Narayan Rane is an Indian Politician.
-He is from Maharshtra, a state in Western India.
+He is from Maharashtra, a state in Western India.
+He is a son of Narayan Rane Ex Chief Minister of Maharashtra & Ex Cabinet Minister of Ministry of MSME.

-Personal Life
+Personal life

-Nilesh is son of union cabinet minister Narayan Rane.
+Nilesh is the son of union cabinet minister Narayan Rane.
 His brother, Nitesh Narayan Rane, represents Kankavli constituency in Maharashtra Legislative Assembly.

-Political Career
+Political career

 Nilesh Rane was elected to 15th Lok Sabha of India from Ratnagiri-Sindhudurg constituency of Maharashtra as a member of Indian National Congress (INC).

 As part of the 15th Lok Sabha, Rane served on the Committee on Home Affairs and the Rules Committee.

 Rane contested from same constituency for a seat in 16th Lok Sabha, but lost to Sena's candidate Vinayak Raut.

-As of 2019 he is a member of Bharatiya Janta Party (BJP).
+As of 2019 he is a member of Bharatiya Janata Party (BJP).

-Arrests

-In 2013, Rane was arrested for vandalising a toll booth in Goa.

-In 2016, Rane was arrested for abduction of Congress Taluka president from Chiplun who alleged that he was kidnapped, assaulted and confined inside a locked room by Rane and his party men for missing the Maratha meet.
+In 2024 he switched over to Shiv Sena from BJP to contest as Maha Yuti candidate in 2024 Maharashtra Legislative Assembly election from Kudal Assembly constituency which he won that seat by a margin of 8,176 votes.